New York Leases and Rental Agreements Laws

 |Uniform Residential Landlord & Tenant Act Adopted?||No|

-Note: State laws are constantly changing -- contact a New York real estate attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- contact a New York real estate attorney and conduct your own legal research to verify the state law(s) you are researching.

 - New York Code